 Abayomi Barber is a surrealist painter, sculptor and teacher.

 He is probably one of the most influential contemporary artists in Nigeria.
-He has, over the years, thought and influenced a generation of artists who have learnt the rudiments of painting from him and have been inspired by his unfettered imagination.
+He has, over the years, thought and influenced a generation of Nigerian artists.

 Barber was born in Ife in 1928.
 As a child he was attracted to the Ife sculptures in the palace of his uncle, the then Oni of Ife, Oba Adesoji Aderemi.
 By his early teens the precocious Barber had started to create artworks from whatever material was available to him.
 His early pastels were made directly from coloured chalk soaked in water and kitchen charcoal.

 Barber returned to Nigeria in 1971 to teach art at the University of Lagos.
-His art school like the man was informal.
-He liked to teach by example and his students learnt by practice.
-Many of them would follow his surrealistic leanings.
-These group of artists would become known as the Barber school and would carry on his tradition of a dedication to detail and a liberation of the imagination.
+Many of his students would follow his surrealist leaning.
+They would become known as the Barber school and would carry on his tradition of dedication to detail and a liberation of the imagination.